What is a Bulk Email List?

 Bulk email lists will usually contain all subscribers you have from various channels, signup forms, lead magnets, etc.

-Bulk email lists are used to send a campaign or message that will be relevant to almost every subscriber in your list.
-Some examples of these messages are:
+Bulk email lists are used to send a campaign or message that will be relevant to almost every subscriber in your mailing list.
+Some examples of these email messages, also known as mass email lists, are:

 - A weekly newsletter: A newsletter that's focused on delivering some value to the readers can be sent to everyone.
 The topic shouldn't be specific to a particular demographic or location only.
 It should cover broader themes that are common among your subscribers.
 E.g. a pet store might send a newsletter about how to take care of your pets during winters.